ArdanaCLM/ardana-installer-ui/README.md

 The cloud installer that will reside with SUSE Manager

 ## How to run
-Move to the root of the project and run `npm install` which will install most dependencies
+Move to the root of the project and run `npm install` which will install any dependencies

-Install `json-server` globally with `sudo npm install json-server -g`

-Install tox via pip:  `pip install tox`

 After that, run `npm start` which will bundle the react app and start the express server

-You will get the express server (UI) running on `localhost:3000` and the json-server (API Mock) on `localhost:8080`
+You will get the express server (UI) running on `localhost:3000`.

 To run the selenium tests:
 1. perform initial setup `npm run protractor-setup` (once, does not need to be done each time)